Gay male speech: Other languages

 A study of over 300 Flemish Dutch-speaking Belgian participants, men and women, found a "significantly higher prevalence" of a "lisp"-like feature in gay men than in other demographics.
 Several studies have also examined and confirmed gay speech characteristics in Puerto Rican Spanish and other dialects of Caribbean Spanish.
-Despite some similarities in "gay-sounding" speech found cross-linguistically, it is important to note that phonetic features that cue listener perception of "gayness" are likely to be language-dependent and language-specific, and a feature that is attributed to "gayness" in one linguistic variety or language may not have the same indexical meaning in a different linguistic variety or language.
+Despite some similarities in "gay-sounding" speech found cross-linguistically, phonetic features that cue listener perception of "gayness" are likely to be language-dependent and language-specific, and a feature that is attributed to "gayness" in one linguistic variety or language may not have the same indexical meaning in a different linguistic variety or language.
 For example, a study from 2015 comparing "gay-sounding" speech in German and Italian finds slightly different acoustic cues for the languages, as well as different extents of the correlation of "gay-sounding" speech to gender-atypical-sounding speech.

 Gay male speech is not uniform across languages and cultures.
 Acoustic features associated with "gayness" differ by language due to phonetic norms and cultural contexts regarding stereotypes.
 English listeners tend to associate phonetic features like a fronted /s/ with gay speech in English, as well as in unfamiliar languages including French, German, and Estonian.
 However, French and German listeners do not relate fronted /s/ with "gayness" or effeminacy in their own languages or others, despite the feature being present in the gay male speech production of these languages.
 The difference is interpreted as follows: while the fronted /s/ is a strong social stereotype in English, it acts more as a "marker" below social awareness in French and German.
 This signifies how stereotypes regarding linguistic features related to sexuality and gay male speech vary culturally, where listeners' unconscious awareness and the attached meaning attributed to being gay are language-specific.

 Gay male speech in the Philippines, more commonly referred to as Gay Lingo, is a combination of English, Filipino, and other languages like the Bicol dialectal schema, with some linguistic adjustments, such as affixation.
 As languages evolve through time, the gay lingo has infiltrated into the common conventional language, with some heterosexual males applying some gay slang into their own vocabulary.
 This shows how, even though words may originate from gay lexicons, they cannot be evidence for stereotyping a person as an absolute gay male if used, since there is a wider audience in the Philippines.